The United Food Bank and Services of Plant City, Inc.

 Donna Burke joined the United Food Bank board of directors in early 2012.
 She is a Plant City native, having graduated from Plant City High School and then Florida Southern College with a degree in Business Administration.
 She holds an MBA from Saint Leo College and holds a CPSM certification.
 Donna is a Purchasing Manager with Mosaic Fertilizer, LLC.
 She is a member of Springhead Baptist Church and enjoys spending time with her husband, Don, and their three children, Tyler, Haley and Jackson.

-Earl Biggs has worked Gordon Food Service for 35 years and is currently the director of transportation.
+Earl Biggs has worked Gordon Food Service for 37 years and is currently the Corporate Regional Operations Director for the midwest and southeastern United States..
 He is a U.S Army Veteran that serviced in the Army Security Agency for 3 years.
 He married to Faith Biggs that is a sales director for Thirty-One and President of their local HOA.
 They have 5 children and 9 grandchildren and enjoy seeing them as often as they can.
 They also enjoy going on cruises and spending time with friend and family.

 Bill McDaniel has served in various capacities with the City of Plant City since 1985.
 Starting his municipal government career as a police officer, Bill rose through the ranks and was appointed Chief of Police in December 1996, a position he held until November 2012.
 In January 2013, Bill was appointed as Assistant City Manager and in January 2018 was appointed City Manger for the City of Plant City, and continues to serve in that role.
 Bill has served on numerous committees and boards over the last 30-plus years, including the Plant City Public Safety Employees’ Pension Board, and East Hillsborough Law Enforcement Appreciation Association.
 In his spare time, Bill enjoys motorcycle riding and photography.